 Falcons are predators, which means they have more freedom and safety than other birds.
 A falcon feather holds the energy or protection and luck, which can be used to repel negative energy and allow you to overcome certain obstacles.

 High intelligence is another wonderful trait of a falcon.
-You can use a falcon feather in your practice to gain insight, wisdom, and spiritual knowing.
+You can use a falcon feather in your practice to gain insight, wisdom, and spiritual knowledge.
 Falcon feathers can also be used to help widen your current perspective.

 Check out The Falcon Meaning: Symbolism, Totems, and More!
 They talk about how having a falcon spirit animal represents respect and empowerment.
 They’ll also explain how falcons may represent the ability to focus, intelligence, and a love for adventure.